There are plenty of options to choose from regarding the appropriate decking material.

 So, let’s compare the two and see which can be your better decking option!

-Timber decking is a material used to construct outdoor decks through a combination of hardwood and softwood.
+Timber decking is a material used to construct outdoor decks through hardwood and softwood.
 This combination affords the decking type a naturally rustic appearance that is unique to it.

-Cedar, ipe and teak are some of the more prominent hardwood species used in wood decking construction.
-Using these timber species, your wood deck will naturally resist moisture, mould and mites, making it strong and long-lasting.
+Cedar, ipe, and teak are some of the more prominent hardwood species used in wood decking construction.
+These timber species naturally resist moisture, mould, and mites, making your wood deck strong and long-lasting.

 The softwood species, including pine or fir, combined with hardwood, contrast the construction nicely.
 Something worth noting here is that softwood species are less strong and more durable than hardwood.
 They can be prone to rotting and warping from moisture exposure and humidity, negatively affecting their longevity.